 In 2006 it was decided to merge the two teams into one, and work together to run both the retreats and the practical aspects of the project.
 This is how the team is set up today, both running the retreats and taking care of all the work involved behind the scenes.

-Nowadays all the team, apart from Maitreyi, are women who came on the retreats at Tiratanaloka as Mitras training for ordination.
+Nowadays all the team are women who came on the retreats at Tiratanaloka as Mitras training for ordination.
 This feels like a significant marker point in the history of Tiratanaloka.